gradel/django-generic-bookmarks/doc/handlers_api.rst

     .. py:method:: normal_response(self, request, bookmark, created)

-        Called by *success_response* when the request is not ajax.
+        Called by *self.response* when the request is not ajax.
         Return a redirect response.

     .. py:method:: response(self, request, bookmark, created)